Table of Contents

 The internet and its available resources may contain controversial material.
 The Mercer County Library System has no control over the information accessed through the internet and cannot be held responsible for its content.
 Library users access the internet at their own discretion and are individually and totally responsible for any material they retrieve.

-The library staff cannot control the availability of information links, which often change rapidly and unpredictably.
 Not all sources on the internet provide accurate, complete, or current information.
 Users need to be good information consumers, questioning the validity of the information they find on the internet.
 Users may seek help from professional librarians to verify information.

 B. Child Safety on the Internet